seth586/guides/OpenWRT/security/README.md

 Make multiple backups on multiple devices, such as USB thumb drives.
 Use an offline QR code generator, print out the private key, and store it in a fireproof box.
 Use an old-school printer, modern wifi or network-enabled printers are extremely unsecure!
 Always have a private key backed up in a geographically seperated location!

+If you are adding a third layer of protection with a FIDO/U2F device, buy two or three of them, and create private public key pairs for each of them.
+If you lose or break your FIDO/U2F device, the other two will save your butt!

 ### Summary
 We briefly discussed the threats we face using passwords and why public key cryptography is more secure.
 We also touched on the importance of not losing your private key, and how to adequately secure your private key.
 So lets move on and create a private key to access our SSH servers securely!